Off Trail Permits

 Going off-trail for lunch, to find a quiet spot, or to reach an overlook is considered off-trail.
 Activities that require an off-trail permit include climbing, hiking, photography, running and bird watching.
 Rangers will determine the need for a permit based on the specific intent and circumstance of a visitor being off-trail.

-It will take about 10 minutes to apply online and print your permit.
+It will take about 10 minutes to apply online.

 Nothing.
 There is no charge for off-trail permits.